tylerebowers/Schwab-API-Python/README.md

 3. Start by running from main.py

+## What can this program do?
+ - Access all api funtions
+ - Stream all data types
+ - Auto access Token updates
+ - Auto Stream starting/stopping
+ - Auto create database and dataframe tables
+ - Auto add database and dataframe data
+ ### TBD
+ - Order handler / method
+ - Algorithmic / Probability paper money
+ - Statistics and analysis functions

 ## Usage and Design
 This python client makes working with the TD/Schwab api easier.
 The idea is to make an easy to understand, highly-organized, and highly automatic client for the api.
 Below is a light documentation on how it works, python is pseudocode-esk so if you are confused just read the code and follow the functions.

 ### Organization